ARMANDSBROTHER/AudioBookCitationTool/README.md

 Adapt "Moments Tracker Revisted" for VLC to be better suited for referencing and quotes.
 Specifically in the context of Audio books, but should support documentaries.

+## License

+This project is licensed under GPLv3

 ## Missing features

 - Ability to edit "Moment" proterties, after creation: